dturon/partman_to_cstore/README.md

 # Partman to cstore

 Partman to cstore is postgresql extension for moving old partman partitions to cstore columnar storage using cron job.
-When data are moved, new view **$parent_table+'_with_cstore'** contains parent table and data from cstore is created.
+When data are moved, inheritance is set on child table and parent table contains data from all cstore children and other regular children.
+Table check constraints are cloned too.
 All settings is in table **move_config**, there are attributes **move_int** - move old partman tables than $interval and **drop_int** - drop old cstore tables than $interval.
 Basic idea of this extension is save space and maybe can speedup some queries on slow disks.

 ```sql
 -- configuration table for move partman partitions and drop cstore partitions